 If you are an experienced professional planning to transition from one job to another in the same or a related field, and at the same time want to obtain new skills and knowledge to enhance your career, then the MA is a program to consider.
 However, if you hope to make a fairly significant career change then you may want to consider a two-year program.
 The two-year MALD program provides students with more time and coursework to gain the appropriate skills and knowledge to make a transition to a new field more realistic.
 Additionally, the two-year program allows students to pursue an internship between the first and second year.

-In order to graduate, native English speakers must demonstrate proficiency in a second language by passing an oral and written exam while enrolled at Fletcher.
-Since the Fletcher course load is demanding and does not leave much time for language study, students need to have a solid foundation in a foreign language before enrolling.
+Students who choose, and successfully complete, this option will have their passing results noted on their Fletcher transcript.
+Since the Fletcher course load is demanding and does not leave much time for language study, students wishing to receive this optional credential generally need to have a solid foundation in a foreign language before enrolling.

-For non-native speakers of English, their native language in combination with fluent English fulfills the requirement.
-English proficiency is demonstrated through the TOEFL, IELTS or PTE examinations, or by having graduated from an undergraduate institution where the primary language of instruction is English.
+English proficiency is demonstrated through the TOEFL, IELTS, or PTE examinations, or by having graduated from an undergraduate institution where the primary language of instruction is English.

-All applicants to the MA program are required to take the Graduate Record Examination (GRE).
-Subject tests of the GRE are not required.
-You may substitute the Graduate Management Admissions Test (GMAT) for the GRE.
 If you are an international student and your native language is not English and you have not earned a university degree where English was the primary language of instruction, then you are required to take either the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), or the Pearson Test of English (PTE Academic).
-For more information about standardized testing, please visit the Admissions FAQ section of our website.
+For more information about standardized testing, please visit the Admissions section of our website.